shivanshu-semwal/blog/_posts/2023-02-01-web-minimalism.md

   It improves user experience as it helps someone to find what they are looking for easily.
 - Don't include unnecessary image, text, quotes.
   Anything irrelevant should be removed.
-  Don't include images with big size, keep the size so that the image is clearly visible.
+  Don't include images with big file size, keep the file size so that the image is clearly visible.
-  I see many blog post on medium with unnecessary images.
+  I see many blog post on medium blog site with unnecessary images.
 - Don't use bad UI design, like centring and justifying text in paragraphs.
 - Don't include javascript if not needed.

-## Semantics
+- If you want to include ads, limit there numbers and keep their position out of content.

-- Uae HTML(hyper text markup language) semantic tags, don't fill it with `divs`.
+- Use HTML(hyper text markup language) semantic tags, don't fill webpage with `divs`.
   You should use correct tags and validate html, this improves accessibility and improves structure of web page.

-- `<!-- use comments in html -->`
-- `<!DOCTYPE html>` type of document
-- `<a>` for links
-- `<article>` defines an article
-- `<b>` for bold
-- `<blockquote>` for quotes
-- `<br>` newline
-- `<code>` defines some code, use `monospace` font
-- `<details>` want summary and title, type content which can be collapsed
-- `<div>` divide page to make some layout and responsive, don't use too many divs
-- `<em>` emphasis
-- `<footer>`
-- `<h1>` to `<h6>`

-How to write code in html:
+  Here are some semantic tags you may need to use as a programmer:
     - `<code>` inline code
     - `<kbd>` keyboard input, some shortcut
     - `<pre>` preformatted text, no space, tabs are ignores in it, and also no line spaces are ignored.
 Use this for code blocks.
     - `<samp>` for output of a code, use this

+These are basic and most important one.

-## Problem with modern web
+## Why minimalism? - problem with modern web

-Here are some of my problems with modern web
+Here are some of problems with modern web which I often notice:

-- content don't have focus, what you visited the site for, it's covered with ad's all over and we can't focus on what we visited for.
+- Main content(what you visited the site for) don't have focus, it's covered all over with ad's.
   You can have ad's and also have focus over content.
-- useless java script for interactivity which no one needed, and it's often broken.
+- Useless java script for interactivity which no one needed, and it's often broken for some browsers.
-- bad ui design and ux, no text hierarchy, excessive use of emoji, unnecessary buttons, not enough spacing etc.
+- Bad UI design and UX, no **text hierarchy**, **excessive use of emoji**, unnecessary buttons, not enough spacing and padding, etc.
-- bad logic in forms, not everyone have a last name.
+- Bad logic in forms, not everyone have a last name, or middle name, etc.
-- infinite scroll, please use pagination, or at least give a option for switching to it
+- Infinite scroll, please use pagination, or at least give a option for switching to it.

-## Some Example
+## Examples of some minimal websites

-So many people start making website to showcase how a minimal site should be:
+So many people start making website to showcase how a minimal site should be, here are some of them:

 - <https://motherfuckingwebsite.com> original
     - <http://bettermotherfuckingwebsite.com> ([source](https://github.com/wersimmon/BetterMotherfuckingWebsite-css))